mwvgroup/pwv_kpno/README.md

 For those interested in modifying or updating this package, a collection of informal notes and instructions is maintained in [DEVNOTES.md](DEVNOTES.md).

-## Things to do before beta testing:

-- Email Dick Joyce about pressure flatline
-- Institute check for nearby PWV measurements when interpolating models
-- Update setup.py and double check MANIFIEST.in
-- Ensure Compatibility with python 2
-- Atm model has wavelengths at unequal increments - why?
-- Check the assumed PWV value in ModTran models